Medical Doctor Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for medical doctors in Ohio?

 Ohio's largest health systems are the most active sponsors for international medical doctors.
-Cleveland Clinic, Ohio State University Wexner Medical Center, University Hospitals, OhioHealth, and Kettering Health have established histories of sponsoring physicians through H-1B and J-1 waiver pathways.
+Cleveland Clinic, Ohio State University Wexner Medical Center, University Hospitals, OhioHealth, and Kettering Health have established histories of sponsoring physicians through H-1B visa and J-1 visa waiver pathways.
 Academic medical centers and federally qualified health centers are generally more experienced with the sponsorship process than smaller private practices.

 Which visa types are most common for medical doctor roles in Ohio?